eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 **22.1 MESHES & TEXTURES - FX**
 1. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) Alternative flashlight that has a brighter beam.
-2. [1st Person Flashlight - wider beam version](https://www.nexusmods.com/starfield/mods/15890) enable this if you want a wider flashlight beam.
+2. [1st Person Flashlight - wider beam version](https://www.nexusmods.com/starfield/mods/15890) enable this if you want a wider flashlight beam. **enabled by default**
 3. [3rd Person Flashlight Fix](https://www.nexusmods.com/starfield/mods/15740) Fixes the flashlight in 3rd person, so it doesn't point at the floor when aiming down sights (ADS) **this will overwrite the 1st person flashlight mods**

 **34.1 IMMERSION**
 1. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Can cause a performance hit of around 5 FPS, enable this if you can spare those extra 5 FPS.
 The related patches will do nothing once you start the game after disabling this mod and can be safely left enabled**
 2. [Simple Immersive Helmets - Shattered Space Patch](https://www.nexusmods.com/starfield/mods/13353) does the same as above but for the DLC.

-**40.1 FIXED AREA EDITS - CITIES & TOWNS & SETTLEMENTS**
-1. a selection of mods that add a significant amount of visual improvements to New Atlantis, includes New Atlantis Awaits, Positivity New Atlantis and related patches. *some users have reported drops in frame rates and infinite loading screens in New Atlantis when using these mods, I myself haven't and highly recommend these mods*

 **43.1 OUTPOST BUILDING**
 1. [Aurie's Build with Credits - BWC](https://www.nexusmods.com/starfield/mods/11890) Allows you to build most outpost/ship objects with credits instead of resources.
 2. [BMX Outpost Framework - Build with Credits Patch](https://www.nexusmods.com/starfield/mods/13896) Inlcudes items added in the BMX Outpost Framework to also to be built with credits instead of resources.
+3. Patches for the above two mods to include more items.

 **44.1 SPACECRAFT & VEHICLES - OVERHAULS & MECHANICS**
 1. [Astrogate](https://www.nexusmods.com/starfield/mods/9363) Immersive way to fly ships between systems and planets.
 Choice of FTL and Autopilot.
 Enable the two related files for best experience. *Read the descriptions of the settings in the main game menu, as some settings have the potential to prevent some quests from starting.* Recommended that you disable the following mods if using this; More Immersive Landings And Takeoffs & More Visualized Docking - Vanilla Enhanced & Default Speed